rwillmer/rachel-firebase-talk/README.md

+# Rachel's Firebase+Luzme talk

+This slide deck borrows style and some content from Firebase's 'Intro to Firebase' talk.

+Presented by Rachel Willmer at PyConUK 2015 and WebExpo 2015

 # Intro to Firebase

 This slide deck can be customized to give an introductory talk about Firebase.
 It is powered by [reveal.js](http://lab.hakim.se/reveal-js), a wonderful and powerful framework for creating HTML presentations.